 See how Rival IQ can help top beauty brands.Explore our beauty solutions

-The case for benchmarking
+The Case for Benchmarking

 Why benchmark instead of just measuring how your brand’s individual performance changes over time?
 Because social success is relative.
-Benchmarking means figuring out what’s working (and what isn’t) brands in your industry and measuring your success against that.
+Benchmarking means figuring out what’s working (and what isn’t) for brands in your industry and measuring your success against that.

-It’s really important to go beyond likes and favorites because audience size is hugely important: 200 likes is great engagement for a beauty brand with 1,000 followers but is a drop in the bucket to a brand with 100,000 followers.
+It’s really important to go beyond likes and favorites because audience size matters: 200 likes is great engagement for a beauty brand with 1,000 followers but is a drop in the bucket to a brand with 100,000 followers.
 Engagement rate helps us take audience size into account to see who’s really reaching the highest percentage of their fans and followers with their social posts, which are the beauty brands you need to beat.